yozaam/todo/README.md

-# how to run locally
+# how to run locally?

+(on bash shell execute  `start.sh`)
+(If you get 'Permission denied then make this an executable: `chmod +x script-name-here.sh`)

+# this script will run the two folders /frontend and /backend
 Terminal 1
 ```
 cd backend